Lunar Time in General Relativity: Conclusion

 The current decade will see increasing operations, both human and robotic, on the lunar surface and in orbit around the Moon.
 A precise time standard, or standards, for the Moon will be necessary to enable such basic capabilities as navigation, selenodesy, secure communications, and many types of scientific measurements \citep{gibney2023}.

 We have examined the relativistic differences between hypothetical clocks on the Moon and Earth.
 A Lunar Celestial Reference System has been described that is analogous to the Geocentric Celestial Reference System now used for precise applications on the Earth and in the near-Earth environment.
-TCL, a proposed lunar coordinate time for the LCRS, runs slow compared to TCG, geocentric coordinate time, by $1.477\,\mu\rm{s}/\rm{day}$ as a long-term average.
+TCL, a proposed lunar coordinate time for the LCRS, runs slow compared to TCG, geocentric coordinate time, by $1.477\,\mu\rm{s}/\rm{day}$ {at the origin of the LCRS} as a long-term average.
 However, periodic variations at several amplitudes and frequencies, including a monthly component with an amplitude of $0.5\,\mu\rm{s}$, are also present.
-LT, the proper time of a clock on the lunar surface (i.e., at the adopted lunar radius), would run systematically fast compared to TT, the proper time of a clock on the Earth's surface (on the adopted Earth geoid), by $56.025\,\mu\rm{s}/\rm{day}$ as a long-term average.
+LT, the {coordinate time on the adopted lunar selenoid, would run systematically fast compared to TT, the coordinate time on the adopted Earth geoid}, by $56.025\,\mu\rm{s}/\rm{day}$ as a long-term average.
 The periodic variations that appear in the comparison of the two coordinate times are also present in the comparison of the two proper times, LT and TT, and may be significant for some practical applications.

 Satellite navigation systems require satellite clocks that are synchronized to $\approx$\,$30\,\rm{ns}$ for $\approx$\,$10\,\rm{m}$ positioning accuracy, and that duplicate, at the same level of accuracy, a ground-based time standard that is used by the control system.\footnote{Satellite navigation systems such as GPS run on an internal time scale that has a known relation to UTC \citep{Ashby_2003LRR}.} For such a system for the Moon, this means that the satellite clocks must be synchronized within the LCRS, in TCL or a constant-rate-difference substitute for TCL, i.e, where $r_{\rm nav}$ is the fractional rate offset ($|r_{\rm nav}| \ll 1$), and $\Delta t_0$ is an epoch difference.
-That is, whatever time scale is used for navigation must advance by seconds that have a known and fixed relation to SI seconds at the origin of the LCRS.
-Note, however, that the use of any time scale for the LCRS that does not have the same rate as TCL would necessitate a re-scaling of the meter.
-Furthermore, any astronomical constant present in equations where the meter is used as a dimension would also need to be recalibrated \citep{klioner2008,klioner2010}.
+That is, whatever time scale is used for navigation must advance by seconds that have a known and fixed relation to SI seconds {of TCL}.
+Note, however, using any time scale for the LCRS that does not match the rate of TCL would require re-scaling the meter {to prevent unnecessary non-inertial forces from appearing in the equations of motion due to inconsistent units of time and length \citep{bk_1990,klioner2008}.} Furthermore, any astronomical constant present in equations where the meter is used as a dimension would also need to be recalibrated \citep{klioner2008,klioner2010}.

 The differences between LT and TT described in this paper apply to any clock on the Moon that is set up to distribute Earth time.
 Any clock system on the Moon that compensates in some way for the periodic variations described in Table~2 would produce seconds that would not have a constant length at the Moon.
 For example, the $C_1$ periodic component represents a maximum variation of 0.2\% in the LT--TT clock rate difference, and a maximum fractional variation in the length of a lunar second of $\sim\!10^{-12}$.
 Although this appears to be a small number, it is orders of mag\-nitude larger than the precision of the best modern atomic clocks.
 This is an issue that may not be important for most ordinary lunar applications, but that would be a consideration for those in the future requiring very precise time or metrology.